DasarathanSampath/thedatatalks.in/src/education/psychrometric-chart-and-related-equations.md

 Below are the list of air properties we generally use in air conditioning

+For simplicity consider there is no fresh air addition, AHU fan motor heat gain, and infiltration.

+Also a typical cooling and dehumidification process is considered in this example.

 ```
 DBT – Dry bulb temperature (°F)
     > It is the thermodynamic temperature of air measured using a thermometer freely exposed to